More about Titian

 His career was successful from the start, and he became sought after by patrons, initially from Venice and its possessions, then joined by the north Italian princes, and finally the Habsburgs and papacy.
 Along with Giorgione, he is considered a founder of the Venetian school of Italian Renaissance painting.

-During the course of his long life, Titian's artistic manner changed drastically, but he retained a lifelong interest in colour.
+During his long life, Titian's artistic manner changed drastically, but he retained a lifelong interest in colour.
 Although his mature works may not contain the vivid, luminous tints of his early pieces, they are renowned for their loose brushwork and subtlety of tone.

 Check out the full Wikipedia article about Titian